 Florida is famous as a world-class destination for sport fishing and even boasts the title "Fishing Capital of the World."
 With thousands of miles of coastlines, back bays, tidal creeks, seagrass flats, and access to deep water in both the Atlantic Ocean and the Gulf of Mexico, there is no shortage of fishing opportunities.
-From mahi-mahi, kingfish, tuna and sailfish in offshor waters to snook, redfish, trout, and tarpon, inshore, countless of varieties of fish species thrive throughout Florida.
+From mahi-mahi, kingfish, tuna and sailfish in offshore waters to snook, redfish, trout, and tarpon, inshore, there are countless varieties of fish species thriving throughout Florida.

 Water is the lifeblood of Florida yet, in recent years, water quality has been declining at an alarming rate due to decades of water mismanagement.
 This has adversely impacted businesses and fisheries throughout the state that rely on clean, healthy water to thrive.

 Thankfully, there are organizations like our partner for the 4ocean Everglades Bracelet, Captains For Clean Water (CFCW), that are on the front lines advocating for the restoration and protection of these vital habitats.

 By bringing water quality issues to the forefront with lawmakers on both sides of the aisle at the state and federal levels, CFCW has been successful in getting decision-makers to act on behalf of these indispensable ecosystems.